• Skip to main content

 Notes

 • To peel eggs - Lightly tap them on all sides on the counter so the shell is cracking everywhere.
-Then, on the bottom of the egg, there is a little air pocket.
+On the bottom of the egg, there is a little air pocket.
 This is the easiest place to get your thumb in and start peeling the egg.
 Under the shell is a thin membrane, slide your thumb under it to remove the cracked shell and the membrane together, leaving the white flesh intact.
 Rinse the peeled eggs to make sure no pieces of shell remain.

 • Serve your Egg Salad on bread or toast, deli wraps, pitas, bagels with crackers as a dip, or as small bite sized tea sandwiches.
 Add lettuce, spinach, tomato, cucumber, pickles or avocado.